NEU-SNS/ReverseTraceroutePublicOld/warts/README.md

 ```go
 func Parse(data []byte, objs []WartsT) ([]interface{}, error)
 ```
-Parse parses bytes into warts objects Only objects of the types in objs will be returned
+Parse parses bytes into warts objects.
+Only objects of the types in objs will be returned

 #### type Address